- J.D., Benjamin Cardozo Law School, Yeshiva University, 2009

 - U.S. Court of Appeals, Fifth Circuit

-Danielle Vrabie is an associate in the Business Trials Practice Group in the firm's New York office.
+Danielle Vrabie is an associate in the Business Trials Practice Group in the firm's New York office and a member of the firm’s healthcare practice team.

 Areas of Practice

-Ms. Vrabie was recognized for three consecutive years by The Legal Aid Society for her outstanding pro bono service.
+Ms. Vrabie maintains an active pro bono practice.
+She was recognized for three consecutive years by The Legal Aid Society for her outstanding pro bono service.

 While in law school, Ms. Vrabie was named an Alexander Fellow, allowing her the opportunity to serve as a student judicial clerk to the Honorable Kimba M. Wood, Chief Judge of the Southern District of New York.
 She also served as a judicial intern to the Honorable Dora L. Irizarry in the Eastern District of New York.